STF1998/Desk20/report/introduction.md

 ### How are we solving the problems?

-To help reduce procrastination in student populations, we are building a single-page application that allows students to use a visual aid of a glass filling up to help them work for a period of time, followed by a break.
-This has been inspired by the time management method called the Pomodoro Technique which, uses intervals to help students work for short periods of time, allowing for a short breaks as a reward.
-We have decided to use a visual aid of a glass filling up so students have a visual representation of their progress and with its link to water given the key message of our web application:
+To help reduce procrastination in student populations, we are building a single-page application that allows students to use a visual aid of a glass filling up to help them work for a period, followed by a break.
+This has been inspired by the time management method called the Pomodoro Technique which, uses intervals to help students work for short periods of time, allowing for a short break as a reward.
+We have decided to use a visual aid of a glass filling up, so students have a visual representation of their progress and with its link to water given the key message of our web application:

 <br>
 <p align = "center">Solving procrastination and water scarcity, one glass at a time!</p>
 <br>

 While students are working, the google ads section will be generating revenue which, will be donated to Asaqua.
-Therefore, students not only have the satisfaction of working towards a target but are also rewarded by the fact they are actually contributing and helping raise funds for an important issue in water accessibility.
+Therefore, students not only have the satisfaction of working towards a target but are also rewarded by the fact they are contributing and helping raise funds for a critical issue in water accessibility.
 It is a win-win scenario for all parties involved.

-To further encourage students to use Flocus, we are integrating a Facebook login to allow students to compete with their friends on how much time they are committing to work and also, how much they are raising for charity.
+To further encourage students to use Flocus, we are integrating a Facebook login to allow students to compete with their friends on how much time they are committing to work and how much they are raising for charity.
 The competitive nature will further encourage students to increase their productivity while also, encouraging users to use the application on future occasions, rather than being a one-stop shop.

 ### Team checklist